 About this release

 This release by Public Health Scotland (PHS) provides the Scottish Public Health Observatory (ScotPHO) quarterly update on a number of topic areas.
-Of these topics, the Alcohol, Allergic Conditions and Drugs pages contain new data.
+Of these topics, the drugs and allergic conditions pages contain new data.

 - Asthma continues to be the most common allergic condition, accounting for 69% of the approximately 5,100 allergy-related hospital admissions from 2020/21.